-Even as they age it takes children many years to be on the same kind of footing with grown ups so as to be able to offer a reciprocal relationship.
+Even as they age, it takes children many years to be on the same kind of footing as grownups so as to be able to offer a reciprocal relationship.
 My husband and I were having a chat the other day about some of his early girlfriends.
-He had long since come to the understanding that one previous and serious relationship failed to develop because even in her mid twenties, the girl concerned, still looked to him to help with her problems but had failed to develop the capacity to deal or even empathize with his.
-That left the relationship stunted and unable to progress fully in to something far more meaningful.
+He had long since come to the understanding that one previous and serious relationship had failed to develop because, even in her mid-twenties, the girl concerned still looked to him for help with her problems but had failed to develop the capacity to deal with them or even empathize or help him with his.
+That left the relationship stunted and unable to progress fully into something far more meaningful.

-If you want to be your child’s friend try thinking of it like this, to have a friend relationship with your kids is like having your cake and eating it too.
-It’s the same as creating a moment of satisfaction for the lips and a lifetime on the hips.
+If you want to be your child’s friend, try thinking of it like this: having a friend relationship with your kids is like having your cake and eating it too.
+It’s the same as creating a moment of satisfaction on the lips and a lifetime on the hips.
 It’s a way to feel good for the moment at the loss of something far more important, both for your child’s future relationships with other people as well as the relationship they have with you.

 For Annie’s individual parenting help visit her services page.